 On four Shabbatot beginning in Adar, additional Torah readings (the “Four Parashiyot”) are read after the weekly Parashah, reflecting seasonal themes relating to Purim and Passover.
-Their associated Haftarot also relate to these themes.
+Their Haftarot also connect to these themes.
 The third of the Four Parashiyot, “Parah” (Num.
 25:17-19), records the commandment to burn a red heifer.
 A priest sprinkles its ashes, mixed with water, on people and objects defiled by contact with a corpse to purify them.
-Pilgrims arriving in Jerusalem for Passover to partake in the Korban Pesach festivities and meal typically require such purification in advance of the holiday.
+Pilgrims arriving in Jerusalem for Passover typically require such purification in advance of the holiday.
 We read about this purification as we prepare for Passover’s arrival a few weeks from now.

-So I poured my fury upon them for the blood that they had shed upon the land, and for their idols with which they had defiled it.
+So I [God] poured My fury upon them for the blood that they had shed upon the land, and for their idols with which they had defiled it.

 וָאֶשְׁפֹּ֤ךְ חֲמָתִי֙ עֲלֵיהֶ֔ם עַל־הַדָּ֖ם אֲשֶׁר־שָׁפְכ֣וּ עַל־הָאָ֑רֶץ וּבְגִלּוּלֵיהֶ֖ם טִמְּאֽוּהָ׃

-And when they came to the nations into which they came, they profaned My holy name, in that [the nations] said of them, “These are the Lord’s people, and they are gone out of His land.”
+When they came to the nations where they arrived, they profaned My holy name, [for the nations] said of them, “These are the Lord’s people, and they are gone out of His land.”

 וַיָּב֗וֹא אֶל־הַגּוֹיִם֙ אֲשֶׁר־בָּ֣אוּ שָׁ֔ם וַֽיְחַלְּל֖וּ אֶת־שֵׁ֣ם קָדְשִׁ֑י בֶּאֱמֹ֤ר לָהֶם֙ עַם־ה' אֵ֔לֶּה וּמֵאַרְצ֖וֹ יָצָֽאוּ׃

-Verses 21-24: In order to restore His name among the nations, God will return His people from exile to His land.
+Verses 36:21-24: In order to restore His name among the nations, and not for Israel’s sake, God will gather Israel from their lands of exile and return them to His land.

-Therefore say to the house of Israel, “Thus says the Lord God: ‘I do not do this for your sake, O house of Israel, but for My holy name’s sake, which you have profaned among the nations, to which you came.’”
+Therefore say to the house of Israel, “Thus says the Lord God: ‘I do not act for your sake, O house of Israel, but for My holy name’s sake, which you have profaned among the nations to which you came.’”

 לָכֵ֞ן אֱמֹ֣ר לְבֵֽית־יִשְׂרָאֵ֗ל כֹּ֤ה אָמַר֙ אֲדֹ-נָ֣י ה' לֹ֧א לְמַעַנְכֶ֛ם אֲנִ֥י עֹשֶׂ֖ה בֵּ֣ית יִשְׂרָאֵ֑ל כִּ֤י אִם־לְשֵׁם־קָדְשִׁי֙ אֲשֶׁ֣ר חִלַּלְתֶּ֔ם בַּגּוֹיִ֖ם אֲשֶׁר־בָּ֥אתֶם שָֽׁם׃